Spatial correlations in SIS processes on random regular graphs: Introduction

 \section{Introduction}

-The Susceptible-Infected-Susceptible (\textit{SIS}) model, first introduced by Kermack and McKendrick~\cite{kermack1932contributions}, is a foundational framework for describing { the spread of infectious diseases} in which individuals do not acquire lasting immunity following infection (e.g. the common cold or many sexually transmitted diseases~\cite{da2008global, turner1997epidemiology, Eames2002-mr, eames2004monogamous}).
+The Susceptible-Infected-Susceptible (SIS) model, { rooted in the compartmental framework of Kermack and McKendrick~\cite{kermack1932contributions}}, is a foundational framework for describing the spread of infectious diseases in which individuals do not acquire lasting immunity following infection (e.g. the common cold or many sexually transmitted diseases~\cite{da2008global, turner1997epidemiology, eames_modeling_2002, eames2004monogamous}).
 In the model, members of a population transition repeatedly between two states: susceptible (\textit{S}) and infected (\textit{I}).
-Many generalized \textit{SIS} models assume that susceptible and infected populations are well-mixed spatially, such that the rates of contact between infected and susceptible individuals are assumed to be uniform across a population.
-Such models are often referred to as \textit{mean-field} approximations, and, while they are highly amenable to mathematical analysis~\cite{seno2020sis, real2007spatial, Eames2002-mr}, they are generally inappropriate for real-world scenarios, in which infected individuals are spatially ordered or clustered.
-In such contexts, the dynamical trajectory of a disease is highly sensitive to the spatial distribution of infected individuals, where infection is spread more rapidly when infected individuals are distributed more evenly in space.
+The dynamics of the SIS model are governed by two processes: the infection per connection between infected and susceptible individuals, occurring at a rate $\beta$, and the recovery of infectious individuals at a rate $\gamma$ (see Fig.~\ref{fig:schematic}(a)).
+Many generalized SIS models assume that susceptible and infected populations are well-mixed spatially, such that the rates of contact between them are assumed to be uniform across a population.
+Such models are often referred to as \textit{mean-field} approximations and, while they are highly amenable to mathematical analysis~\cite{seno2020sis, real2007spatial, eames_modeling_2002}, they are generally inappropriate for real-world scenarios, where infected individuals are spatially ordered or clustered.
+In such contexts, the dynamical trajectory of a disease is highly sensitive to the spatial distribution of infected individuals, with the infection spreading more rapidly when infected individuals are distributed more evenly in space~\cite{keeling_effects_1999}.

-One solution to mitigate the inaccuracies of mean-field models is to represent the \textit{SIS} process on a network, in which nodes represent individuals in a population and edges represent connections between individuals (that is, potential routes for the flow of infection).
-The dynamics of the \textit{SIS} model on networks are governed by two processes -- the infection per connection between infected and susceptible individuals, occurring at a rate $\beta$, and the recovery of infectious individuals at a rate $\gamma$ (see Fig.~\ref{fig:schematic}a).

-A significant advance in the mathematical modeling of epidemic dynamics on networks was the development of pairwise approximation methods.
-In contrast to traditional mean-field models, pairwise models explicitly track the densities of connected node pairs of various types, capturing the essential local correlations that arise from network structure and disease transmission mechanisms.
-Such models established the formulation and analytic power of pairwise ODE frameworks, demonstrating their improved accuracy in regimes where local correlations are significant, such as networks with low degree or heterogeneous topologies~\cite{keeling_effects_1999, keeling_correlation_1997, eames_modeling_2002}.